HQ20/open-wiki/welcome/git.md

 You can find how to generate, add a new key, test it and use it.

 Considering that you have an ssh key setup, you must always clone repositories with ssh, not https.
 When opening the github repository, you see the option to `Clone with SSH` or `Clone with HTTPS`.
-ALways use ssh.
+Always use ssh.

 ### Manage multiple accounts